 http://yourdomain.com/

-Usually, every website focus on URL redirect resolution, so the www or non-www version has to redirect to the absolute version of the website.
+Usually, every website focuses on URL redirect resolution, so the www or non-www version has to redirect to the absolute version of the website.

 We suggest keeping URLs with the non-www version.